-Complaints against school staff (except the head teacher) should be made in the first instance, to Mr Dennis O'Sullivan, Headteacher via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

 Complaints that involve or are about the head teacher should be addressed to Mr Miles Ambler (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.